Introduction to Memoria

 - Pluggable Storage Engines based on Copy-on-Write principles.
 Storage is completely separated from containers via simple but efficient contracts.
 Out of the box, OLTP-optimized and HTAP-optimized storage, as well as In-Memory storage options, are provided, supporting advanced features like serializable transactions and Git-like branching.

-- DSL execution engine.
+- DSL execution engine (DSL Engine).
 Lightweight embeddable VM with Hermes-backed code model (classes, byte-code, resources) natively supporting Hermes data types.
 Direct Interpreter and AOT compilation to optimized C++.

 - Runtime Environments.
 Single thread per CPU core, non-migrating fibers, high-performance IO on top of io-uring and hardware accelerators.